freaktechnik/my-deprecations/README.md

 ```

 Replace `<username>` with the npm user you want to get the deprecated packages for.
+If no username is given it tries to use the logged in npm user.

 Specify the `--verbose` parameter to list all versions, even if every version of
 a package is deprecated.